-8.17 Deduction of payment for Services paid for by DSHS
+7.17 Deduction of payment for Services paid for by DSHS

-- 8.17.1 DSHS shall provide to Contractor a enrollee detail report identifying all dollars paid to Individual Providers (IPs) on behalf of the Contractor in the previous month.
+- 7.17.1 DSHS shall provide to Contractor a client detail report identifying all dollars paid to Individual Providers (IPs) on behalf of the Contractor in the previous month.
 The Contractor shall identify any payment errors and submit those to DSHS.
 DSHS shall subtract from the following month's capitation payment the amount paid to IPs, less the amount of any error payments to IPs identified by the Contractor.
-DSHS shall have full responsibility for pursuing IPs for any overpayments. - 8.17.2 DSHS shall submit to Contractor a enrollee detail report identifying all dollars paid to Nursing Facilities (NFs) on behalf of the Contractor in the previous month.
+DSHS shall have full responsibility for pursuing IPs for any overpayments. - 7.17.2 DSHS shall submit to Contractor a client detail report identifying all dollars paid to Nursing Facilities (NFs) on behalf of the Contractor in the previous month.
 Contractor shall identify any payment errors and submit those to DSHS.
 DSHS shall subtract from the following month's capitation payment, the amount paid to NFs, less the amount of any error payments to NFs identified by the Contractor.
 DSHS shall have the full responsibility for pursuing NFs for any overpayments.

-8.18 Drug Formulary Review and Approval
+7.18Drug Formulary Review and Approval

 The Contractor shall submit its drug formulary, for use with enrollees covered under the terms of this Contract, to HCA for review and approval by January 31 of each year of this Contract or upon HCA's request.
-HCA shall ensure that the formulary is adequate to meet the needs of enrollees, including adequate coverage of psychotropic medications which shall be at least as comprehensive as the HCA formulary (preferred drug list).
 The formulary shall be submitted to: